shivahanifi/attentive-object-detection/src/demo_aod_explained.md

 5. No error, but no boundin box for the objects
 6. `OpenCV Error: Assertion failed (npoints >= 0 && (depth == CV_32F || depth == CV_32S)) in contourArea`

     Trying to draw just one contour using the maximum contour area ended in this error.
+It is indicating that there is an assertion failure in the "contourArea" function of the OpenCV library.

+    An assertion is a statement in the code that the programmer believes to be true at that point in the program's execution.
+When an assertion fails, it means that the assumption made by the programmer is incorrect, and the program cannot continue executing.
+The reason might be that the data type of the input contour is not CV_32F or CV_32S.
+The function requires the input contour data to be in either single-precision floating-point format (CV_32F) or 32-bit signed integer format (CV_32S).

+    Checking the input for the